<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=7444762&amp;fmt=gif">

 In addition to parents and eligible students; teachers, principals, guidance counselors, and certain other school employees can access student records, but only if their jobs require it.

-If an outside group or individual is doing work for the school (like a contractor or software company), they can only access student records if they’re doing something the school would normally use its own staff for, or if the school maintains direct control over how the data is used and managed.
-These external resources can only use the information for the agreed upon purpose and can’t share it again with others unless they get permission from the student or parent.
+If an outside party, such as a contractor or software company, is working for the school, they may only access student records when performing services the school would typically handle internally, or if the school maintains direct control over how the data is used and managed.
+These third parties can only use the information for the agreed-upon purpose and cannot re-disclose it without obtaining permission from the student or parent.

 Each school decides who counts as having a true educational need to view this protected information under FERPA’s rules.